President Joe Biden’s efforts for a peaceful world

 Knowing the nature and abilities of President Joe Biden, I do not doubt that he will lower the one going tensions at the international level, especially with China.
 His administration has already given a signal to re-join Joint Comprehensive Plan of Action (JCPOA), provided Iran takes significant steps to abide by the restrictions imposed by JCPOA.
 President Biden was the US vice president when the agreement was reached at with the US blessings, hence he would be more than happy to restore relations between American and Iran for the sake of world peace.
 Similarly, I am sure that he would review the ongoing peace talk in Afghanistan to bring lasting peace in the country as well as in the region.

-The third challenge Pakistan might be going to face is the acquittal and release of the alleged mastermind and his accomplices of kidnapping and beheading of American journalist Daniel Pearl.
+The third challenge Pakistan might be going to face is the acquittal and release of the alleged mastermind and his accomplices of kidnapping and beheading of American journalist Danial Pearl.
+Although, the Sindh government has filed a review petition, yet I can foresee the pressure from the US government in the matter.
+Umar Sheikh, the alleged mastermind of kidnapping and killing of the journalist, is an evil genius and I have very interesting and shocking stories as he had brought both India and Pakistan on the brink of war.
 Pakistan government, therefore, needs to take some pragmatic and fast actions to lower the likely pressure in the matter.
 Otherwise, the US government would be asking for his extradition to the USA to provide justice to the family of the journalist.
 The government must realise the sensitivity surrounding his extradition to the USA and act fast.

 Oppressed Kashmiris, as well as we Pakistanis, appeal to help Kashmiris for implementation of UN resolutions for self-determination enabling them to decide about their fate.
 President Joe Biden needs to revisit ties with India as India cannot be a trusted friend for the USA.